rgelb/SQL-To-ElasticSearch/README.md

 At the moment the application supports SELECT, FROM, WHERE, GROUP BY statements.
 For SELECT, you can either place * or specify column names.
 The FROM statement works with either aliases or indexes.
-The WHERE conditions support a subset of operators: =, >, >=, <, <=, IN, BETWEEN
+The WHERE conditions support a subset of operators: =, >, >=, <, <=, IN, BETWEEN.
 The GROUP BY statement only supports column names.
-Functions such as COUNT(*) will cause the translation to fail
+Columns in the GROUP BY must match those in SELECT.

 Examples:
 ```sql